alioral/shark/README.md

-<h2>ShARK</h2>
+<h2>Shark</h2>

 <p>Shark is a web crawler that helps you *possibly*
 find great coders using the Github Network. </p>

 <p><b>Idea:</b> Since nowadays every tech company from startups to huge corporations,
-take Github into consideration and would like to hire best hackers, ShARK helps them out by relying on some of the facts I've pre-defined.
+take Github into consideration and would like to hire best hackers, Shark helps them out by relying on some of the facts I've pre-defined.
 It all starts by the user choosing a company.
 The reason is for that we would *again, possibly* trust the endorsements(in this case endorsements are being followed by the company member)